Bethlehem Sparrows Point Shipyard: Baltimore Marine Industries, Inc.

 In October 1997, the shipyard was sold to the Veritas Capital Fund, a New York-based merchant banking and investment firm which built a $300 million cold rolling mill complex on the site which opened in 1999.
 Veritas reorganized the facility as Baltimore Marine Industries, Inc. (BMI) and won two US Navy contracts for new ship construction and dismantling of older tonnage.

 Although BMI was selected to build a fleet of deluxe cruise ships, the cruise line was never able to secure financing.
 With no orders on the horizon and no work aside from the two modest Navy contracts, BMI collapsed in bankruptcy in 2003.

 Barletta Industries

 All assets were purchased by Barletta Industries Inc. in 2004 and reorganized as the Sparrows Point Shipyard and Industrial Complex.
 Barletta claims it has modernized the infrastructure and refurbished the yard to prepare for leasing specific yard structures, buildings and land to companies in maritime and heavy industry.

 Liquidation

 The plant continued to change hands, from ArcelorMittal to Severstal (for $810 million) to Renco Group (R.G.
 Steel; for $1.2 billion) and finally to liquidator Hilco Trading in 2012 (for $72 million).
 Hilco sold the plant's cold mill to Nucor in 2013.
 The blast furnace was demolished in January 2015.

-The property is now owned by Sparrows Point Terminal, LLC, a partnership of Hilco and Redwood Capital Investments, who has renamed it "Tradepoint Atlantic".
+The property is now owned by Sparrows Point Terminal, LLC, a partnership of Hilco and Redwood Capital Investments, which has renamed it "Tradepoint Atlantic".
 The site has been granted "zoning flexibility" and Enterprise Zone tax credits.
 Future tenants include FedEx.